Call JavaScript from SQL++

 }

-A SQL++ User-Defined Function can now be created that takes a variable length list of numbers as an argument:
+Then, you can create a user-defined function that takes a variable length list of numbers as an argument:

 CREATE FUNCTION SumListOfNumbers(...)